DanielFortuyn/leiden/index.md

 ## Some tips for fun places in Leiden
 As an Airbnb host it is nice to share some places we like to visit in Leiden.
 What I have compiled so far is a list of activities, bars, restaurants and events we can recommend as citizens.
+Oh and by the way, these are all places in the city center.
+From our place the furtest is about a ten minute walk away.

 ### Bars
 ---